-Our Extension Policy for 2012 Tax Returns
+Our Extension Policy for 2020 Tax Returns

-No Fees for the following extensions if we prepare them by the middle of January (or later when the software becomes available for the 2012 tax year).
+No Fees for the following extensions if we prepare them by the middle of January (or later when the software becomes available for the 2020 tax year).

-- 1. If we did tax planning for you, and we utilize exactly the amounts provided in your tax planning letters. - 2.
-If you have a pass through entity (partnership, LLC, S corporation and/or certain trusts) with no tax liability.
+- 1. If we did tax planning or a tax calculation for you, and we utilize the amounts provided in the summary that we sent to you. - 2.
+If you have a pass-through entity (partnership, LLC, S corporation and/or certain trusts) with no tax liability.